Vision Zero Action Plan

 • Safety data - Using a data-driven approach to Vision Zero.

-Read more details in the full draft Vision Zero Action Plan
+Read more details in the draft Vision Zero Action Plan

 The Minneapolis 2040 Comprehensive Plan & Vision Zero